 Just southeast of Columbus, Ohio is a beautiful region in the foothills of the Appalachian mountains called Hocking Hills.
 The region is rather large and is an entire county full of gorgeous state parks to hike and explore.

-Hocking Hills is my favorite place to commune with nature, and I want to share some of my favorite family friendly places to visit while I’m there.
+Hocking Hills is my favorite place to commune with nature, and I want to share some of my favorite family-friendly places to visit while I’m there.
+In my opinion, it’s one of the most beautiful places in Ohio.

 Ash Cave is a paved trail that is wheelchair, stroller, and leashed-pet friendly.
 This trail includes pretty waterfalls, huge, towering hemlock trees, and a recessed cave to explore.
 Open all year round, the trail is beautiful no matter what season it is.